jtorral/patroniTraining/README.md

 Welcome to this free, self paced training documentation offered by Postgres Solutions!
 This comprehensive material is designed to guide you through the critical concepts and practical implementation of running a highly available database cluster using Postgres, orchestrated by Patroni, and leveraging etcd for distributed consensus.

 We aim to break down complex topics, clarify common pitfalls (like quorum sizing), and provide step by step instructions to build a resilient system.

+**Additionally, an added bonus of setting up pgbackrest for backups and recovery will be included.**

 ## License and Credit